How to Build Simple Birdhouses — Easy Step-by-Step Guide

 Tips & Troubleshooting

 • 1If using screws, pre-drilling pilot holes slightly smaller than your screws will prevent the wood from splitting, especially near the edges.
+This is a crucial step for ensuring the longevity of your birdhouse and preventing frustration.

 • 2Consider adding a few small drainage holes (1/4 inch) in the floor piece to prevent water from accumulating inside.
+This simple addition is vital for the health of nesting birds, preventing mold and rot.

 Frequently Asked Questions